Photo: Trent University

 Phase 2 (summer of 2019) – Expanded research project by installing an additional 80 benthic mats.
 Of these 75 were new locations, that have been coordinated with participating cottagers and approved by the Ministry of Natural Resources and Forestry.
 The remaining 5 mats were used to revamp treatment sites from 2018.
 The mats are the same dimensions and materials used in the previous year with desirable native aquatic plants seeded in the mats.

-Phase 3 (summer of 2020) – Continue to install benthic mats in areas with significant milfoil.
-Explore other management options, such as the raising and releasing of aquatic milfoil weevils to feed on the milfoil.
+Phase 3 (summer of 2020) – Continue to expand the program, by installing approximately 70 benthic mats (2m by 9m).
+The 70 mats placed will include those remaining cottagers from 2019 and new locations from the waiting list.
+Participating cottagers will have milfoil removed from a select area of shoreline and a benthic mat installed.
+This work completed in the hopes of providing local relief to the invasive Eurasian watermilfoil, while controlling it’s spread lake wide.
+A team of summer students will be hired once again to complete the work.
+We will also explore other management options, such as the raising and releasing of aquatic milfoil weevils to feed on the milfoil.
 Monitor previous treatment sites for long term changes.
 Possibly use drone mapping of shoreline to identify the extent of the Eurasian watermilfoil population.
 Drone imagery can later be used to reveal the success of other management practices.